LeeCampbell/IntroToRx/content/13_LeavingIObservable.md

 ## ToTask

 Although Rx provides direct support for using `await` with an `IObservable<T>`, it can sometimes be useful to obtain a `Task<T>` representing an `IObservable<T>`.
 This is useful because some APIs expect a `Task<T>`.
 You can call `ToTask()` on any `IObservable<T>`, and this will subscribe to that observable, returning a `Task<T>` that will complete when the task completes, producing the sequence's final output as the task's result.
-If the source completes without producing an element, the task will enter a faulted state, with an `InvalidOperation` exception complaining that the inputs sequence contains no elements.
+If the source completes without producing an element, the task will enter a faulted state, with an `InvalidOperation` exception complaining that the input sequence contains no elements.

 You can optionally pass a cancellation token.
 If you cancel this before the observable sequence completes, Rx will unsubscribe from the source, and put the task into a cancelled state.